Albert-Z-Guo/News-Articles-Search-Engine/README.md

 The backend Search API is deployed to an [Apache Tomcat](https://en.wikipedia.org/wiki/Apache_Tomcat) environment managed by [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 The frontend Search website is hosted in a [AWS S3](https://aws.amazon.com/s3/) bucket.

-The complete code base is available upon request due to academic integrity policy.
-A video that describes the project is available [here](https://youtu.be/HTkAXr3fQCE).
+The complete code base is available upon request only due to academic integrity policy.
+A video demo that describes this project is available [here](https://youtu.be/HTkAXr3fQCE).